Sudha Murty – The Stories that she writes about people and their lives –

 The Wise and Otherwise – A Salute to Life

 In this book, Sudha writes about her experiences with people and people’s experiences in their own lives.
-She captures and honours the value of these people, their conduct, and their lives.
+She captures and honors the value of these people, their conduct, and their lives.

 There are a few stories about the uncomplicated and straightforward attitude of the tribals living in remote and dense forests.
 Sudha finds them to be more civilized than the so-called urbanized people.